-Diesel Powered Equipment Technology Program Description: The purpose of the Diesel Powered Equipment Technology program is to provide specialized classroom instruction and practical shop experience to prepare individuals for employment as job entry-level diesel powered equipment technicians.
+Diesel Powered Equipment Technology Program

+Description: The purpose of the Diesel Powered Equipment Technology program is to provide specialized classroom instruction and practical shop experience to prepare individuals for employment as job entry-level diesel powered equipment technicians.
 The program prepares the individual to select, safely use, and maintain hand and power tools, jacks, and hoisting equipment.
 The content includes, but is not limited to, disassembling engines and replacing parts, fuel injection systems, oil and water pumps, electrical systems, steering and suspension systems, brake systems, drive train, and chassis.

-The program objectives for the Diesel Powered Equipment Technology program are as follows:
+The program objectives for the Diesel-Powered Equipment Technology program are as follows:

-- Select, safely use, and maintain hand and power tools, jacks, and hoisting equipment. - Disassemble and replace parts, fuel injection systems, oil and water pumps, electrical systems, steering and suspension systems, brake systems, drive train, and chassis. - Use technical manuals. - Use preventive maintenance procedures. - Use safe and efficient work practices. - Secure and maintain gainful employment as a job entry-level diesel powered equipment technicians. - Follow recipes by comprehending recipe components, using standard measures, and basic culinary techniques precisely, using "mise en place," and complete preparation activities using recipes in menu making.
+- Select, safely use, and maintain hand and power tools, jacks, and hoisting equipment. - Disassemble and replace parts, fuel injection systems, oil and water pumps, electrical systems, steering and suspension systems, brake systems, drive train, and chassis. - Demonstrate the ability to identify tooling and procedures for preventative maintenance as well as properly use diagnostic equipment for retrieval of diagnostic codes. - Demonstrate the ability to successfully disassemble and reassemble a diesel engine using the proper tools and procedures. - Use preventive maintenance procedures. - Use safe and efficient work practices. - Secure and maintain gainful employment as a job entry-level diesel-powered equipment technician.